 The bottom line: By increasing your limit strength and advancing your high-end climbing ability, the submaximal level at which you can climb with relative ease and aplomb—and in high volume—is elevated.
 Therefore, by making a long-term training commitment to getting stronger (and improving your mental and technical game), you may someday find your current maximum climbing level to be relatively “moderate” and achievable in volume!

-In closing, the quest for stronger fingers must be viewed as a gradual, long-term endeavor at which you can improve year-over-year for a decade or more, given a properly nuanced training program.
+Tip #1.
 A haphazard, shotgun approach to finger training (i.e. doing lots of everything) will be, at best, marginally effective…and might even get you injured.
-Steady, long-term gains in grip strength come from execution of an smartly designed, appropriate program (for your ability and climbing experience) that dovetails just the right training stimulus with adequate rest (both between exercises and workouts).
-I’ll present these important details in upcoming articles, or you can fully immerse yourself in the science of climbing harder by reading the latest edition of Training for Climbing (see below).
+Steady, long-term gains in grip strength come from the execution of a smartly designed, appropriate program (for your ability and climbing experience) that dovetails just the right training stimulus with adequate rest (both between exercises and workouts) as described in the book Training for Climbing.

 Tip #2.
 Finger injuries are frighteningly common, and each injury occurrence represents a massive setback in your training and pursuit of greater finger strength.
 Getting adequate rest and consuming enough protein each day is essential to support connective tissue and muscle remodeling/strengthening.
 PhysiVāntage Supercharged Collagen protein is used many of the world’s top boulderers and sport climbers to promote finger tendon and pulley health.
 Learn more about the science behind this essential product for serious climbers >>